Only You (Cheat Codes and Little Mix song)

-Musically "Only You" is an edm track with elements of dance-pop.
-It was met with positive reviews from critics, with some citing it as one of the best summer songs of 2018.
-The songs lyrics is about missing a special someone in your life.
+"Only You" was met with positive reviews from critics.
+The song's lyrics are about missing a special someone in your life.
 A music video was later released and features a same sex couple with an LGBTQ+ themed storyline.

-"Only You" reached the top ten in New Zealand and Hungary.
+"Only You" reached the top ten in Hungary.
 The song peaked at number fifteen on the UK Singles Chart, and reached the charts in thirteen other territories including France, Ireland and Australia.
-It has since received two platinum and gold music certifications.
+It has since received two platinum and two gold music certifications.
 Little Mix performed the song at the 2018 Jingle Bell Ball, BBC Teen Awards, and on tour, the most recent being The Confetti Tour in 2022.

 Background

 The song was written by Pablo Bowman, Nicholas Gale and Richard Boardman, with production by Digital Farm Animals, Maegan Cottone.
 The song was revealed in June 2018 with its inclusion on The Pool Party album, which accompanied the television series Love Island.
 Snippets of the song were teased by Cheat Codes and Little Mix prior to the song's release.
 Cheat Codes and Little Mix announced on Twitter that the song would be released on June 22, 2018.
 The song's picture cover was released a day later along with some leaked lyrics.